-Click on Workers' Compensation Injury Form link, located in the Resources section of the substitute web page.
+Click on the Workers' Compensation Injury Form link, located in the Resources section of the substitute web page.

-The ESC-COG has selected Sedgwick as the Managed Care Organization (MCO) to handle the medical management for your workers' compensation claims.
-In the event of a work-related injury, the following steps should be taken:
+The ESC-COG has selected 3-hab as the Managed Care Organization (MCO) to handle the medical management for your workers' compensation claims.
+In the event of a work-related injury, follow these steps: